 Put your halved Brussels in a medium bowl and drizzle with the olive oil, and toss.
 If necessary, add a little more oil, enough that they are well coated.

-Sprinkle in the lemon juice, garlic powder, salt, and pepper and toss to coat well, again.
+Sprinkle with the lemon juice, garlic powder, salt, and pepper and toss to coat well, again.

 Turn them out onto your baking sheet in an even layer and bake for about 10 minutes.